Zren/ResizeYoutubePlayerToWindowSize/description.md

 * Use a 32px icon so that it looks better in various browser extensions.
 * Support YouTube's experimental MiniPlayer Bar.
+* Fix onScroll event not triggering in firefox.